 If you do choose to rent a car through Turo, be sure to read previous customers’ reviews and look at the host’s rating before booking.
 Finally, while the host will have insurance for the vehicle, you will also have the option to purchase a guest protection plan for additional coverage.

 Have you ever used Turo to rent a car?
-Tell us about your experience in the comments below!
+Tell us about your experience in our Clark.com Community!